 There are two primary compression molding processes used to form composite parts: thermoforming and injection molding.
 Choosing the right one depends on the properties of the material being formed.
 For example, does it need to be heated, injected, compacted, or any combination thereof?

-Thermoforming is a compression molding process that uses heat and pressure to manipulate substrates like plastics, resins, epoxies, and other materials into three-dimensional shapes.
+Thermoforming is a compression molding process that uses heat and pressure to form substrates like plastics, resins, epoxies, and other materials into finished parts.
 Presses designed for thermoforming use heated platens and/or heated tooling to create the ideal molding environment for the materials being formed.
-Pressure is applied as needed throughout the heating, dwelling, and cooling stages to create the desired shape and ensure proper curing and hardness thresholds are reached.
+During a thermoforming cycle, pressure is applied during the heating, dwelling, and cooling stages to make the final shape and ensure proper curing and density thresholds are achieved.

 The tonnage requirements for a press to thermoform a particular composite material are determined by the composite’s tensile strength (or fiber-to-resin ratio).
 For example, materials with a higher glass content like SMC’s require a higher forming pressure.
 Thus, thin materials and simple shapes require less time and force to produce in a compression molding press compared to complex geometries made from thicker materials.